nvb-uy/Prominent/PACK_CHANGELOG.md

 - Disabled Resistance Potion Charm
 - Nerfed XP gain from Ancient Knowledge by 50%
 - Made the Warden a level 65 boss
+- Unique Drop Changes:
+  - Ender Dragon's chance reduced from 50% to 35%
+  - Wither's chance increased from 5% to 10%
+- Reduced unique weapon loot chances by ~40%

 ## Artifact Changes
 - Fyr'alath now gives 10 reabsorption instead of 4